Psychiatric Service Dogs for College Students — ADA Campus Rights Guide

 - Interrupting self-injurious behaviors in residential areas

-- Creating physical barrier in crowded Michigan campus spaces
+- Creating physical barrier in crowded campus spaces

 - Alerting to dissociation before class presentations